Planning to Appoint or Re-Appoint

 The PAF offers a space for capturing what work is to be performed; this information will be used to populate the Duties Performed section of the Offer of Employment.
 Duties may be typed or pasted from another source.
 The Supervisor may attach a Word document with a list of duties or the Duties Checklist spreadsheet.

-The process to transition RAs
+The process to appoint RAs

 The Supervisor or a department representative capture the terms agreed to between the Supervisor and the prospective employee on the PAF.